NoSQL object databases

-NoSQL object technology makes it easy for software developers to handle database requirements for extremely complex object models.
-The world’s largest companies use NoSQL for applications with large-scale data management. high availability, fault tolerance, and synchronous and asynchronous replication, requirements.
-NoSQL doesn’t need mapping code to store or retrieve objects, so schema modifications are handled without application downtime.
+NoSQL object technology makes it easy for software developers to handle transactional database requirements for extremely complex object models.
+The world’s largest companies use NoSQL for applications with large-scale data management in enterprise environments.
+High availability, fault tolerance, synchronous and asynchronous replication are built-in.
+NoSQL Database doesn’t need mapping code to store or retrieve object data, so schema modifications are handled without design bottlenecks.

 Three choices for implementation using C/C++, Java, and .NET software development kits